 Area crossed at least 2 times by Nevada nuclear test fallout

 Fallout tends to concentrate in areas where it “rained out”, where the radioactive cloud became part of a weather system that caused it to be rained out onto the ground.
 Because the clouds traveled.
 The fallout also went into Canada and Mexico, too (just not pictured).
 The US also had fallout from Chinese and Russian nuclear weapons tests, the winds do not care about man-made borders.

-Many other radioactive isotopes besides cesium-137 fell on US, Canadian, and Mexican soils.
+Many radioactive isotopes from the Nevada nuclear weapon tests fell on US, Canadian, and Mexican soils.
 Most had shorter half-lives, but they still emitted strong doses of ionizing radiation while they endured.